MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/multiple-language-best-practice.md

 ---
 title: Use best practices to localize Power BI reports
-description: Learn about best practices for your multiple-language report projects, such as allowing for text size, page navigation, and packaging reports.
+description: Learn about best practices for your multiple-language report projects, such as allowing for text size, and packaging reports.
 author: maggiesMSFT
 ms.author: maggies
 ms.service: powerbi
 ms.subservice: powerbi-resource
-ms.topic: how-to
+ms.topic: conceptual
 ms.date: 07/21/2023
 ---
 # Use best practices to localize Power BI reports